nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 Configuration
 -------------

-The LDAP backend follows a wizard-like approach, splitted into four tabs.
+The LDAP backend follows a wizard-like approach, split into four tabs.
 A correctly completed first tab ("Server") is mandatory to access the other tabs.
 Also, the other tabs need to be reviewed by the admin, however the necessary settings are detected automatically.
 An indicator will show whether the configuration is incomplete, incorrect or OK.

-The settings are changed automatically, as soon as a input element looses the focus, i.e. the cursor is taken away by clicking somewhere else or pressing the tabulator key.
+The settings are changed automatically, as soon as a input element loses the focus, i.e. the cursor is taken away by clicking somewhere else or pressing the tabulator key.